-4.2 The planning intent for Residential Sector Thirty-Eight is to provide for a range of traditional and small lot dwellings as well as medium density housing types including zero lot lined and detached houses on small lots.
-Residents will be situated close to the district and local playing fields south-east of the sector.
-One local park will be located in the north-western corner of the sector.
-In addition, a village park will be located in the centre of the sector, to serve both the sector and residential development towards the east.
-A strip of open space extending north from the village park will provide a cross street connection with the local park located in the north-western corner of the sector.
+4.2 The planning intent for Residential Sector Forty-One is to provide for a range of traditional and small lot dwellings as well as medium density housing types including zero lot lined detached houses on small lots, duplex dwellings and townhouse units.
+Residents will be situated close to the district and local playing fields north-east of the sector and a future Local Community Facilities node to the north-west.
+Three local parks will be centrally located for most of the residents.
+A village park will be centrally located between two of the local parks within an open space corridor to serve the sector.
 The extent of open space to be provided in and adjoining this sector would be expected to satisfy the main recreational and leisure needs of residents.